monte-kotte/js-mongo-pet-app/README.md

 ### 📂 Files Included:
 - **`API-pet-collection.postman_collection.json`**: Contains all the API endpoints for interacting with the backend.
 - **`API-pet-env.postman_environment.json`**: Defines environment variables (e.g., base URL, API keys) for testing.

+### Important Configuration for Postman:
+- In case of using environment variables for running the app, don't forget to update the **baseUrl** in your Postman environment to match the API port defined in your `.env` file.